socialcloudtech/NodeJS-Play-Comparison/NodeJs-App/README.md

 Setting up the DB
 =================
+The below instructions should be used on the machine where DB exists.

 1. Open up the file config/dbconfig.js
 2. Parameters like database-name ("db"), host, port, password, username and protocol have been setup with default values.
 Change as required.
 Also, the number of rows can be set as required, default value is 10000